Asynchronous Exclusive Selection: Unbounded Selection

-When a process $p$ obtains a return of a query for a new value, then the process eventually invokes \texttt{Query}$_p$ again.
+Following the standard understanding of simulating executions, as presented by Attiya and Welch~\cite{Attiya-Welch-book2004}, we prohibit ``pipelining'' on the operations \texttt{Query} and \texttt{Deposit}.
+This means that a process may invoke a new operation only after the previous one, if any, has returned an outcome or has been acknowledged as completed.
+When a process~$p$ obtains a return of a query for a new value, then the process eventually invokes \texttt{Query}$_p$ again.
 We assume \emph{fair occurrence of deposit requests} at processes, which means that each process eventually obtains a new value to deposit, after having deposited the previous value, if any, unless the process crashes.

-Following the generally accepted understanding of simulating executions~\cite{Attiya-Welch-book2004}, we prohibit ``pipelining'' on these operations in an execution.
-This means that a process may invoke a new operation only after the previous one, if any, has been acknowledged as completed.

-The following is a complete definition.
-A \emph{repository} is a concurrent data structure that allows each process to deposit values in dedicated registers subject to the following constraints on this operation: \begin{quote}

-\textsf{Persistence}: For any register $R$ dedicated for depositing, after an acknowledgment event \texttt{ack}$(R)$, no value is ever written to~$R$.

-\textsf{Non-blocking}: Each time at least one nonfaulty process wants to deposit a value, then eventually a value gets deposited.